mokumoku-kai/mokumoku/README.md

 # mokumoku
-mokumoku with us?
+Don't you mokumoku with us?
 You can find next meeting on our connpass group [mokumoku-kai](https://mokumoku-kai.connpass.com).

 ## Meetings
 | Event | Result |